 Whist learning German, grammatical queries do come up.
-I would like use this opportunity to illustrate another topic that students ask me during their German courses: What is the different usage of the prepositions ‘zu’ and ‘nach’?
-The preposition ‘nach’ can mean after when used with time; for example: Nach dem Fußballspiel gehen wir ein Bier trinken.
+I want to use this opportunity to illustrate another topic that students ask me during their German courses: What is the different usage of the prepositions ‘zu’ and ‘nach’?
+The preposition ‘nach’ can mean after when used with time; for example, Nach dem Fußballspiel gehen wir ein Bier trinken.

-But it has another meaning and in use with location the preposition ‘nach’ means to or towards.
-The preposition ‘zu’ however has the same meaning but its usage is different.
+But it has another meaning, and in use with location, the preposition ‘nach’ means to or towards.
+However, the preposition ‘zu’ has the same meaning, but its usage differs.

-When going in the direction of a geographical place like a town, country or an area, then we use nach; for example: Wir fahren nach Berlin.
+When going in the direction of a geographical place like a town, country or area, we use nach; for example, Wir fahren nach Berlin.
 Sie fliegen nach Frankreich.
-When going to a place or seeing a person then we use ‘zu’; for example: Ich gehe zum Arzt.
+When visiting a site or seeing a person, we use ‘zu’; for instance, Ich gehe zum Arzt.
 Die Kinder fahren zur Schule.

-German also uses the proposition ‘in’ plus Accusative when going in the direction of a town, country or an area, but only when this is used with its article.
+German also uses the proposition ‘in’ plus Accusative when going in the direction of a town, country or area, but only when used with its article.
 That applies to masculine, feminine or plurals only.
-Here a few examples: Wir fahren in den Schwarzwald, in die Schweiz oder in die USA.
+Here are a few examples: Wir fahren in den Schwarzwald, in die Schweiz oder in die USA.

 I hope that clears things up.
-Do get in touch if you have more questions or would like to take one of our online German courses.
+Get in touch if you have more questions or want to take one of our online German courses.